-Where: D is the duty cycle = $V{OUT} / V{IN}$ , tSW is the switch ON time, and FS is the switching frequency.
-Standard-gate MOSFETs are normally recommended for use with the HIP6014.
+Standard-gate MOSFETs are normally recommended for use with the HIP6006.
 However, logic-level gate MOSFETs can be used under special circumstances.
-The input voltage, upper gate drive level, and the MOSFET's absolute gate-tosource voltage rating determine whether logic-level MOSFETs are appropriate.
+The input voltage, upper gate drive level, and the MOSFETs absolute gate-tosource voltage rating determine whether logic-level MOSFETs are appropriate.

 Figure 9 shows the upper gate drive (BOOT pin) supplied by a bootstrap circuit from VCC.
 The boot capacitor, CBOOT develops a floating supply voltage referenced to the PHASE pin.
 This supply is refreshed each cycle to a voltage of VCC less the boot diode drop (VD) when the lower MOSFET, Q2 turns on.
-Logic-level MOSFETs can only be used if the MOSFET's absolute gate-to-source voltage rating exceeds the maximum voltage applied to VCC.
+A logic-level MOSFET can only be used for Q1 if the MOSFETs absolute gate-to-source voltage rating exceeds the maximum voltage applied to VCC.
+For Q2, a logic-level MOSFET can be used if its absolute gate-to-source voltage rating exceeds the maximum voltage applied to VCC.